10 Proof of Income Documents Landlords Use to Verify Income

-Landlords must request and meticulously review proof of income documents from each potential tenant to determine if they can afford to pay rent and if they’re committing fraud with forged documents.
-Pay stubs, tax returns, bank statements, and a letter of employment are the most common and best proofs of income.
-However, depending on an applicant’s employment status, supplemental forms like Social Security statements or profit and loss statements can provide proof of earnings.
+Landlords must request and evaluate each prospective tenant’s proof of income documents and determine if they are a qualified tenant who can pay rent on time.
+The most frequent and reliable sources of proof of income verification include pay stubs, tax returns, bank statements, and a letter of employment.
+However, supplemental forms like Social Security or profit and loss statements can also provide proof of earnings.

-Let’s review the 10 most useful proof of income documents, what to do if tenants can’t prove their income, and tips for spotting fakes:
+Read along as we review the 10 most helpful proof of income documents, what to do if tenants can’t prove their income, and tips for spotting fakes:

 10 | Landlord Reference Letter | Applicants with previous rental history |